mratanusarkar/audim/README.md

 ---

-Audim is an engine for precise programmatic animation of audio-based and voice-based podcast videos.
+Audim is an engine for precise programmatic animation and rendering videos of audio-based and voice-based podcast videos.

 ## Prerequisites